Deadline for application: 2 November 2017

 IMéRA and its partners are issuing 4 calls, one per programme.
 Each programme is associated with a “white” (or general) call and a set of specific residencies jointly managed by local, national or international partners.
 These specific residencies include chairs reserved for experienced researchers

 To see the call on the IMéRA website

 Bulletin de veille science et technologie – Ambassade de France en Australie – Science and Technology Newsletter – Embassy of France in Australia

-The Embassy of France is delighted to send you the Science and Technology Newsletter for May 2017.
+The Embassy of France is delighted to send you the Science and Technology Newsletter for August 2017.

 L’Ambassade de France en Australie a le plaisir de vous adresser l’édition d’août 2017 du bulletin de veille Science et Technologie édité par le poste.

 This grants programme is a joint initiative of the International Coral Reef Initiative (ICRI) and UN Environment, to catalyze implementation of the ICRI Plan of Action 2016-2018 and the United Nations Environment Assembly (UNEA) resolution 2/12 on sustainable coral reefs management.
 Grants under this programme are funded by UN Environment through contributions from France and the Principality of Monaco.

 Application Deadline: 15th of September, 2017